In this article, I’m sharing the top questions to ask a financial advisor in 2024.

 When a financial advisor acts as a fiduciary 100% of the time, you don’t have to wonder how they are being compensated.

-If you have any doubt, ask a financial advisor to put their fiduciary status in writing.
+If you have any doubts, ask them to put their fiduciary status in writing.
 Here is a Sample Fiduciary Statement of Commitment that you can consider using.

-It’s critical to ask a financial advisor what type of clients they specialize in working with.
+It’s critical to ask advisors what type of clients they specialize in working with.
 After all, you wouldn’t go to a personal injury attorney if you needed help with a divorce.

 Here are examples of financial advisor specializations:

-It’s important that your financial advisor has the right expertise to help with your specific situation.
+It’s important that the professional you hire has the right expertise to help with your specific situation.
 It’s also comforting to know they’ve successfully helped other clients with similar needs and challenges.

-Speaking of other clients, asking a financial advisor how many clients they serve is another good question for two reasons:
+Speaking of other clients, asking an advisor how many clients they serve is another good question for two reasons:

 On average, an experienced lead financial advisor can serve about 100 clients.
 That number can increase or decrease depending on their service model, fee structure, and total team headcount.

-3. What Is My Total “All-In” Cost to Work With You?
+3. What Is the Total Cost to Work With You?

 Just because a financial advisor is a fiduciary 100% of the time does NOT mean it’s easy to understand the all-in costs.

-Here are some of the common fees you might pay when working with a fiduciary financial advisor:
+Here are some of the common fees you might pay when working with a fiduciary:

-• Expense Ratio.
-This fee is charged by a mutual fund or exchange-traded fund (ETF) to cover operational expenses.
+- Expense Ratio.
+A mutual fund or exchange-traded fund (ETF) charges this fee to cover operational expenses.

 It’s important to note that a fiduciary financial advisor is ONLY compensated by the advice fee.
 And while they don’t benefit from other fees, they still have a legal responsibility to keep those costs low.